 Busy weeknights are no match for this Easy Skillet Tamale Pie.
 It comes together quickly and is fuss-free.
-This skillet tamale pie smells phenomenal and tastes even better.
-All natural, nothing artificial, and absolutely mouthwatering.
-The family will devour this.
+The family will devour this delicious tamale bake.

 It’s been such a long time since we’ve had a tamale pie.
 It used to be on regular dinner rotation, but somehow I’ve forgotten all about how much we love a good tamale pie.